Andrew Huberman explained in 2021, on the Power Project podcast, that he had never touched exogenous testosterone until then, at age 45.

 - He lost all cravings for sweet foods but instead has strong cravings for meat, egg yolks and fat.

-Andrew’s TRT Tips
+Huberman’s TRT Tips

 In the same podcast, Andrew mentions a few tips for people interested in TRT.